RindJLU/Quantum-circuits-design/README.md

 Secondly, in the Simulated Annealing method, we use __unitary gate__ as optimization target.
-But here we cannot use unitary gate, since projectQ is based on experiment, which only give output of qubits.
+But here we cannot use unitary gate, since projectQ is based on experimental result, which means we can only analysis the data to attain the state of qubits.
 In this case, use**Truth Table** could be better.